-Now, supposing that John also began his ministry when he was 30, that would mean that John had ministered six months prior to when Christ came, because John was born six months before Christ, according to Luke chapter 1 and verse 26.
+Now, supposing that John also began his ministry when he was 30, that would mean that John had ministered six months prior to when Christ came, because John was born six months before Christ, according to Luke, chapter 1, and verse 26.
 John the Baptist was Jesus' cousin.
 You remember that?
-And so John was part of the family, as it were; and we know the story of Elizabeth and her giving birth to John, the 1st chapter of Luke; and he was six months older than Jesus.
+And so John was part of the family, as it were.
+And we know the story of Elizabeth and her giving birth to John - the first chapter of Luke - and he was six months older than Jesus.
 So if he began his ministry at the age of 30, as Jesus did, it would've been going on for about six months.

 But on the other hand, we have no reason to believe that he began at 30.
 There's nothing in the Scripture that tells us that.
 That would be purely conjecture.
-Now, some people say, "Well, in Numbers, Numbers chapter 4, the Word of God says that the priests were to begin their ministry when they were 30; and there's some indication that David actually embarked upon certain dimensions of his ministry to the Lord when he was 30; and so that 30 does at least hang around as a number significant among ministries; and it was according to Numbers 4 the time when the priests began to function.
-But that principle was very temporary, because, by the time you get to the 8th chapter of Numbers, the priests' age is lowered to 25; and if you read in 1 Chronicles chapter 23, David lowered the age to 20 for special reasons; and that early age of 20, for the beginning of a priest's ministry was continued through the reign of Hezekiah, according to 2 Chronicles 31; and it was continued after the captivity, according the Ezra 3 verse 8.
+Now, some people say, "Well, in Numbers, Numbers chapter 4, the Word of God says that the priests were to begin their ministry when they were 30.”
+And there's some indication that David actually embarked upon certain dimensions of his ministry to the Lord when he was 30, and so that 30 does at least hang around as a number significant among ministry.
+And it was according to Numbers 4 the time when the priests began to function.
+But that principle was very temporary because, by the time you get to the 8th chapter of Numbers, the priests' age is lowered to 25.
+And if you read in 1 Chronicles chapter 23, David lowered the age to 20 for special reasons.
+And that early age of 20, for the beginning of a priest's ministry, was continued through the reign of Hezekiah, according to 2 Chronicles 31.
+And it was continued after the captivity, according to Ezra 3, verse 8.

 Now notice again in verse 13 some other of the details.
-You'll notice that he uses the word cometh.
-Very interesting word, paraginnami.
+You'll notice that he uses the word “cometh.”
+Very interesting word, paraginomai.
 It is a word that has multiple meaning potential, but it is a word that is used specifically in many places to refer to making a public appearance.
-It was a word used sometimes to speak of the arrival of a teacher, somebody who was to take a public...a significant place in public vision or the public eye.
+It was a word used sometimes to speak of the arrival of a teacher, somebody who was to take a public, a significant place in public vision or the public eye.
 In fact, it is the same verb used in verse 1, "In those days came John the Baptist."
-It seems to be used, then, at least in some cases, for the initiation of a public ministry; and so, in that sense, this text is saying, "Then Jesus initiating His public ministry came from Galilee."
+It seems to be used, then, at least in some cases, for the initiation of a public ministry.
+And so, in that sense, this text is saying, "Then Jesus, initiating His public ministry, came from Galilee."
 And, by the way, Mark 1:9 adds, "From Nazareth in Galilee."
 We don't really know exactly where on the Jordan River John was, but it could've been as much as a 60-mile walk for the Lord to get there; and, at this time, He's coming alone.
 Just beginning His ministry.
 Nothing really has taken place at all.
 He steps out of the obscurity of Nazareth, walks maybe as much as 60 miles, makes His public appearance, initiating His ministry.

 Now, repentance admits what?
 Sin.
 John's then was a baptism for sinners.
 John was baptizing people who admitted their sin, who confessed their sin, who repented of their sin, and who desired that God would transform them and prepare them for the coming of the King.
 His was a baptism for sinners.
 It was meant, as we have already seen, to be an outward sign of an inward transformation.
 It was to symbolize a conversion, a turning from sin, a repentance, a baptism for sinners.

 Well, there's some interesting solutions to the question.
 One very ancient writer suggested that Jesus came to be baptized only because His mother wanted Him to, and His brothers wanted Him to.
-Now, this is recorded in a book called the Gospel according to the Hebrews.
+Now, this is recorded in a book called The Gospel according to the Hebrews.
 This is what we call an apocryphal book.
 It is a non-Scriptural book.
 These books rose in the first couple of centuries.
 They were false.
 They were untrue.
-They were not offered by the Holy Spirit, and it was Satan's attempt, of course, to worm them into the canon of the...of the New Testament and make the confusion.
-They didn't get in, but many of them have interesting things that do show us the thinking of the day; and according to the Gospel of Hebrews, we read this.
-"Behold, the mother of the Lord and His brethren said to Him, 'John the Baptist baptiseth for the remission of sins.
+They were not authored by the Holy Spirit, and it was Satan's attempt, of course, to worm them into the canon of the, of the New Testament and make the confusion.
+They didn't get in, but many of them have interesting things that do show us the thinking of the day.
+And according to the gospel of Hebrews, we read this: "Behold, the mother of the Lord and His brethren said to Him, 'John the Baptist baptiseth for the remission of sins.
 Let us go and be baptized by him.'
-But He said to them, 'What sin have I committed that I should go and be baptized by him, except perchance this very thing that I have said in ignorance.'"
+But He said to them, 'What sin have I committed that I should go and be baptized by him, except perchance this very thing that I have said in ignorance,'" end quote.

 Now, there was a group of people in the early days of the church called the Gnostics.
 You remember that?
-From the Greek word gnosis, to know.
+From the Greek word gnosis, “to know.”
 They were the know-it-alls.
 They were the ones who supposedly had the inside track on God, and this is what they taught.
-They taught that Jesus was just a man -- that the human Jesus was just a man; and, at His baptism, He got incarnated with the divine Spirit.
+They taught that Jesus was just a man, that the human Jesus was just a man; and, at His baptism, He got incarnated with the divine Spirit.
 Okay?
-That up until His baptism, He was just an average, normal human being who was sinful like other people, and He was just a human being; and then at His baptism, He was incarnated by this very high-level, sort of divine Spirit called the lagass, the Christ-Spirit.
+That up until His baptism, He was just an average, normal human being who was sinful like other people, and He was just a human being.
+And then at His baptism, He was incarnated by this very high-level, sort of divine spirit called the logos, the “Christ-Spirit.”

 I was interested as I thought about this to notice that John's treatment of Jesus is the very opposite of the way he treated the Pharisees and the Sadducees.
 Verse 7, they came to be baptized, and "When he saw many of the Pharisees and Sadducees come for baptism, he said to them, 'O generation of vipers, who's warned you to flee from the wrath to come?
 Bring forth therefore fruits befitting repentance.'"

 Now, listen, he refused to baptize the Pharisees and the Sadducees because they weren't repentant.
 You see that?
-He refused to baptize them because they were in impenitent.
+He refused to baptize them because they were impenitent.
 They were sinful.
-Here, he refuses to baptize Jesus because He is sinless and has nothing to repent of; and so the whole idea makes no sense to him...he who towered above the Pharisees and the Sadducees, who thought they towered above everybody, finds himself bowed in deepest humility before Jesus.
+Here, he refuses to baptize Jesus because He is sinless and has nothing to repent of.
+And so the whole idea makes no sense to him.
+He who towered above the Pharisees and the Sadducees - who thought they towered above everybody - finds himself bowed in deepest humility before Jesus.

 Mark it now.
 The Holy Spirit wants it understood, though Jesus desires John's baptism and, though that baptism is a baptism for sinners, let it be made clear, Jesus is no sinner.
 So He has another thing in mind.
 He has something completely different in mind.
 What does He have in mind?
 Why does He wanna get baptized?
 Why does He wanna go into a symbolic river of death?
 Why does He wanna show some kind of a transformation and some kind of an act of sinfulness?
 Why does He wanna do this if, in fact, He is no sinner?